ashwin-phadke/cvplayground/README.md

     - Check to see if the following structure exists else create the following directory structure :
     ![Directory Structure](dir_struct.jpg?raw=true "Title")

     - The downloads folder will host all the processed files for sending the user to download and uploads for saving uploaded files.

-    - The models folder is from the tensorflow models directory, you only need object detection folder from that.
-    - codes has the main video object detection code.
+    - codes has the main video object detection code and model downloader with requirements for the tensorflow object detection api in the models sub directory.

     - db has the database sqlite file.

     - templates has the web HTML templates for user interaction.

+    - detect_models hosts the model .pb and .pbtxt files for the desired model to use.
+Refer model_downloader.py to download the models in this directory.

     ### Installation :